AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     **Note:**

     -   VidAuth and VidMps are not supported for list playback.
     -   The uid parameter indicates the unique ID of a video.
 It is used to differentiate videos.
 Videos with the same unique ID are considered the same.
 If the player plays a video that is not the one you specified, check whether you specify a unique ID for multiple videos.
-You can set the uid parameter to a string of any characters.
+You can set the uid parameter to a string.
 4. Play a playback source.

     After you add one or more playback sources, call the `moveTo` method to play the content from the specified playback source.
-Example:
+Sample code:

     ```
     // Call the following method for URL-based playback.